Giant Robo: The Day the Earth Stood Still: Design

 For series director Yasuhiro Imagawa, the world where the story unfolds must be convincing, for it is the setting and themes what determine the character and mecha designs.
 In the world of Giant Robo, "anything goes".
 The technology is futuristic and the morals are modern.
 The world's outlook is bright, but there is an underlying sense of some sinister motive beneath it.
 Wuxia heroes coexist with modern-day espers and giant robots as soldiers in a struggle between good and evil.

 Art style

 The Giant Robo OVA is one of many anime titles based on old properties produced in Japan during the 1990s.
 While titles like Bubblegum Crisis 2040, Dirty Pair Flash and Tekkaman Blade gave modern spins to old classics, the creators of Giant Robo decided to go with a "retro" look.

 The characters were designed by Toshiyuki Kubooka (Lunar series, The Idolmaster) and Akihiko Yamashita.
 (Princess Nine, Tide-Line Blue) The designers were asked to emulate Yokoyama's characters rather than create new ones.
+Yamaki recalls that it was a good idea to use their advanced techniques to create three-dimensional character animation to portray Yokoyama's characters.
 Admittedly "it took some time to catch on to Director Imagawa's intentions", but with repetition the staff was able to achieve Imagawa's vision of characters that look like they stepped out of anime from the 1960s.